ionic-team/ionic-framework/core/src/utils/test/playwright/docs/best-practices.md

 <h2 id="practice-basic">Ensure each component has a `basic` test directory with an `index.html` file</h2>

-Each component should have a `basic` test directory with an `index.html` file to let developers easily test components in their browser.
+At a minimum, each component with a `tests` directory must also have a `basic` directory with an `index.html` file.
+This is done so team members can easily paste usage examples to test out when developing or reviewing PRs.
+The `basic` directory may have E2E tests, but they should be limited to testing the default (or basic) behavior of a component.

 <h2 id="practice-test-describe">Use `test.describe` blocks to describe groups of tests</h2>